 - 11. Radioactive Gases; If you are working with a radioactive substance that is likely to cause a release of an aerosol, vapor or gas, you must check with the Radiation Safety Officer prior to starting any work.
 The minimal requirement for handling such materials is to work in a spill tray in a certified fume hood.
 The RSO will test your fume hood to see if it meets acceptable standards (generally 100 linear ft/min with the sash at the working height).
 In some cases, special filter systems for the use, storage, or disposal of radioactive material may be required.
 The hood air flow measurements will be checked every six months by the RSO and records of these measurements and filter maintenance are kept on file for inspection by the Bureau of Environmental Radiation Protection.
 If you are using very high energy isotopes (e.g. I-125) or high levels of a low energy isotope (e.g. 3-H water) you may be required to work in a high flow fume hood such as that found in the nuclear chemistry laboratory.
 Exhaust fans in hoods where radioactive material is used or stored should not be turned off except under extremely unusual circumstances.
 When the hood is turned off, or if there is no air flow in the hood due to a mechanical problem, close the hood and keep it closed until the air flow is restored.
 All hood malfunctions in which radioactive materials are being used must be reported to the RSO immediately. - 12.
-Film Badges for Radiation Exposure.
-Under certain circumstances the RSO may require that individual users wear film badges.
+Film Badges for Radiation Exposure; Under certain circumstances the RSO may require that individual users wear film badges.
 These badges will be provided by the RSO when necessary.
-The weak beta particles from H-3 and low levels of C-14 or S-35 will not register on the film badge; therefore film badges are not necessary when these isotopes are used in millicurie amounts.
-When other beta emitters such as P-32 and Cl-36 are used, the film badge requirements will be discussed with the RSO to determine the correct procedure.
-Film badges will be worn at all times when gamma emitters such as Cr-51, Co-60, Cs-137, I-125, and I-131 are used and by any X-ray machine operators.
+The weak beta particles from H-3 and low levels of C-14 or S-35 will not register on the film badge; therefore, film badges are not necessary when these isotopes are used in millicurie amounts.
+When other beta emitters such as P-32 are used, the film badge requirements will be discussed with the RSO to determine the correct procedure.
+Film badges may be required when gamma emitters such as Cr-51, Co-60, Cs-137, I-125, and I-131 are used and by any X-ray machine operators.
 When not in use, film badges are to be kept in a cool dry non-exposed area.
 Do not wear or place your film badge on or near a television or CRT screen.
 Accidental exposure of your film badge will be treated as a radioactive exposure and may result in your being prohibited from entering the radioisotope laboratory. - 13.
 Use and Operation of Sealed Sources; In most cases, individual sealed sources should be treated like any other analytical instrumentation.
 Do not open these sources for any reason unless you have first checked and received approval of the Radiation Safety Officer.
+Furthermore, repair and recalibration of these sources need to be coordinated through the RSO.
+The radioactive materials in sealed sources is listed on the College license and any shipment off campus (see section 4) for repair must be approved by the RSO.
 All gas chromatographs using radioactive source detectors, such as, Ni-63 and H-3, must be checked every six months for the proper cut off temperature.
 The H-3 is adsorbed on metallic foil and is readily desorbed at high temperatures, escaping into the room and creating a radiation hazard.
 Records will be kept on file, by the RSO, for inspection by the Bureau of Environmental Radiation Protection.